The architecture of production

 Jobs to be Done → Actionable Work → Work in Process → Service-Ready Products & Services

-Stocks (rectangles) accumulate WIP, service-ready inventory, raw materials
+Stocks (rectangles) accumulate WIP, service-ready inventory, raw materials.

 Flows (valves) show conversion rates, capacity constraints, and rework loops.